iannuttall/binlist-data/README.md

+# Repo closed

+I no longer have the time or desire to continue updating and moderating this repository, and it is now read-only.
+You can fork this and continue your own database.

 # Open-source BIN list

 This repository is an open-source list of Issuer Identification Numbers (IIN), which are more commonly known as a Bank Identification Number (BIN).